Course Requirements

 GRADING

 What do the grades mean?
-A, A- indicates excellent performance; B+, B, B- indicates good performance; C+, C, C- indicates satisfactory performance; D+, D, D- indicates less than satisfactory performance; E indicates unsatisfactory performance. (adapted from the website of Lane Community College).
-At Phillips Exeter Academy, we have a high standard of excellence, perhaps even higher even than Lane CC--but not the Bible: according to Psalm 107, God is merely good (see below).
+A, A- indicates excellent performance; B+, B, B- indicates good performance; C+, C, C- indicates satisfactory performance; D+, D, D- indicates less than satisfactory performance; E indicates unsatisfactory performance.
+(Adapted from the website of Lane Community College.
+At Phillips Exeter Academy, we have a high standard of excellence, perhaps even higher even than Lane CC).

 PARTICIPATION IN CLASS DISCUSSIONS